-62. The following are the core components of the proposed regional action plan.
+- 63. The following are the core components of the proposed regional action plan.
 They do not necessarily address all the element of the numerous national plans, but focus on those areas where regional cooperation can provide substantial national and regional benefits.
-The following sections detail the proposed core components:

-- 1. Support for national action plans, strategies, or roadmaps to manage the plastic life cycle - 2.
-Shared and enhanced knowledge and understanding of the plastic economy and life cycle, including at regional scale, and enhanced human and institutional capacity to manage the life cycle - 3.
-Regional alignment on policy approaches, including: (i) on trade in plastics and plastic waste; (ii) on key fiscal and regulatory measures; (iii) on relationships with industry, in particular with major regional producers or distributors of plastic, or plastic products and with the key circular economy actors; and (vi) development of common positions for engagement with global initiatives, including the proposed 'plastics treaty', either directly, through the RECs, or through the AU - 4.
-Joint efforts to access to affordable finance to support priority national and regional activities.

-63. The INC-2 Africa Group proposed that the following elements to be included in the 'plastics treaty'.
-The proposed action plan attempts to create the space to further advance these actions:70
+The following sections detail the proposed core components: - 1.
+Support for national action plans, strategies, or roadmaps to manage the plastic life cycle. - 2.
+Shared and enhanced knowledge and understanding of the plastic economy and life cycle, including at regional scale, and enhanced human and institutional capacity to manage the life cycle. - 3.
+Regional alignment on policy approaches, including: (i) on trade in plastics and plastic waste; (ii) on key fiscal and regulatory measures; (iii) on relationships with industry, in particular with major regional producers or distributors of plastic or plastic products and with the key circular economy actors; and (vi) development of common positions for engagement with global initiatives, including the proposed 'plastics treaty', either directly, through the RECs, or through the AU. - 4.
+Joint efforts to access to affordable finance to support priority national and regional activities. - 64.
+The Africa Group proposed that the following elements to be included in the 'plastics treaty'.
+This strategy attempts to create the space to further advance these actions:68 - a) reducing overall plastic production and use - b) specific and measurable actions to tackle plastic pollution including cooperation to control plastic pollution and virgin plastics - c) ensuring a just and inclusive transition for informal waste workers and affected communities, especially in developing countries